 Nottingham Forest

 Nottingham Forest have certainly been the surprise package of the current Premier League campaign, as the Reds currently sit one point behind Arsenal in third place.
-With Manchester City now six points behind them in fifth place, it is looking increasingly likely that Forest will be able to grab one of those elusive Champions League spots.
+With Newcastle United now four points behind them in fifth place, it is looking increasingly likely that Forest will be able to grab one of those elusive Champions League spots.

 Manager Nuno Espirito Santo has been a revelation at the City Ground, with New Zealand striker Chris Wood notching 18 goals so far this season, and wingers Antony Elanga and Callum Hudson-Odoi also having been in fine form.